I approach family photography the way that I want to capture memories of my own family.

 I want to remember the little kicks inside my pregnant belly, even though they made it so hard to breathe at the end.
-And I want to remember how my husband and I swoon over every new milestone our kids reach.
-Older folks are constantly telling us how this is the best time of life and to soak it all up (and sometimes that makes me want to hand them my baby and go take a long nap).
-Some days, we’re just trying to make it to bedtime.
-But the images will remind us of the small and bigs joys throughout the day.
+Older folks are constantly telling me how this is the best time of life and to soak it all up (and sometimes that makes me want to hand them my baby and go take a long nap).
+Some days, I’m just trying to make it to bedtime.
+But the images will remind me of the small and bigs joys throughout the day.

 This is what I hope to serve families with.
 Yes, let’s get a photo of you all smiling and looking at the camera.
 But let’s also get the snuggles, the tiny quirks, and special features that are unique to your children.